 These snippets focus on specific BucketIAMMember features: single-member role grants and time-based IAM Conditions.
 They’re intentionally minimal rather than complete access control configurations.

 The examples reference pre-existing infrastructure such as Cloud Storage buckets and user accounts or service accounts to grant access to.
-They focus on granting access to individual members rather than managing complete IAM policies.
+They focus on granting access to individual members rather than managing complete policies.

 To keep things focused, common IAM patterns are omitted, including: